The Nebraska Difference

 Your assigned advisor will support you with academic planning throughout your time at Nebraska.

 Career coaches can help you plan for a meaningful career built upon your degree program.

-Apply what you’ve learned and gain practical experience through an internship.
-Students have completed internships with organizations such as F2NYC Accessories in New York City, Home Shopping Network in St. Petersburg, Florida and Sweat Ethic in Corona, California
+Apply what you’ve learned in the classroom and gain practical experience through an internship or student teaching experience.
+Students have completed internships with organizations such as Community Action Partnership/Headstart and have taught in classrooms across Nebraska and abroad!

 Huskers Do Big Things